Harry-Ashley/adversa-guardrail-degradation/README.md

 **ADVERSA is an automated red-teaming framework that systematically measures how LLM safety guardrails behave under multi-turn adversarial pressure, quantifies degradation dynamics and reinforcement hardening, and evaluates the reliability of LLM-based judges used to score compliance.**

-*I am seeking a long-term AI Security or AI Safety Engineering role where I can design and maintain adversarial evaluation systems that improve model robustness over time.*

 **Published: Best Paper Award, 24th IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA 2026).**
 ---